Advanced & Defensive Driving Courses Dagenham

 We provide bespoke advanced/defensive driver training to companies and private individuals, using our nationwide network of DVSA-registered advanced driving instructors.

+Our advanced driving courses (sometimes referred to as defensive driving courses) are designed to improve the skill and safety of a driver.
 We conduct training on a usually 2:1 basis.
 This is where one driver is taken out for 3.5 hours in the morning with one tutor and another for the same period in the afternoon, per tutor.
-We can supply many tutors at a given site or a number of sites for a training schedule.
+We can supply tutors at a single site or multiple sites for a customised training schedule.

 Remember – All of our on-road driving courses are bespoke to your own needs.
 This relates to both business and private customers